slicebox/slicebox/README.md

 The Matlab files are not included in the universal zip package.
 To use these files you must clone the repository where the files can be found in /src/main/matlab/.
 Matlab 2015a or later is required to use these scripts.

-For more detailed descriptions of file usage and usage examples, see /src/main/matlab/README, or the comments in the function files.
+For more detailed descriptions of file usage and usage examples, see [./src/main/matlab/README](matlab/README.txt), or the comments in the function files.

+### Getting started
+* Clone the repository and find the files in [./src/main/matlab](src/main/matlab/).
+* Edit the [./src/main/matlab/sbxsettings.conf](sbxsettings.conf).
+The file only contains two options, an url to an instance of slicebox (defaults to localhost:5000) and the path to a cache directory where dicom files and some offline data will be saved to allow offline usage of the GUI.
+* Start SBXGui_osx in Matlab 2015a or later.
+Normal usage is SBXGui_osx(username, password), but other options can be entered as well, see the readme.

 API
 ---